ajs-voices/once-upon-a-dream/scenes/027-the-almost-confession.md

 I wanted to say no it wasn't okay, that he was mine.
 But...

 I pressed a tender kiss to his lips and he let out a small moan at the touch.
 I didn't want to take him home, but he had work.
 Tomorrow was Christmas Eve, and I was going to be busy doing the family thing.
 I wouldn't be seeing my pretty boy until New Years Eve more than likely.
-I shoved the wrapped tux into his arms and "Come on, let's get you home before you are late for work."
+I shoved the wrapped tux into his arms and sai "Come on, let's get you home before you are late for work."